 The last country walking section of the non-tidal part of the Thames path is rife with reservoirs.
 It is the last non-tidal stretch of the Path as beyond Teddington Lock the River Thames is tidal.
-The walk to Richmond has two options, the north or the south bank.
+The last day to Richmond has two options, the north or the south bank.
 Most people choose the south bank as the north bank is longer by three miles and not as pleasant and green as the south bank.
 The walk along the south bank heads for Teddington Lock and continues on to Ham Lands Nature Reserve and Petersham Meadows.
 You will see an enormous building on top of Richmond Hill called the Star and Garter Homes, this was constructed during the first world war to house injured soldiers.
 It is worth a walk up to Richmond Hill for its fine views over the river Thames as immortalised by JMW Turner.
+The route then follows the edge of the Kew Royal Botanical Gardens to Kew Bridge and finally past Mortlake and Barnes to finish in Richmond upon Thames.